Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Upgrade') and the resource ('existing Helm chart release'), distinguishing it from sibling tools like install_helm_chart.
+The description clearly states the action ('upgrade') and the resource ('existing Helm chart release'), effectively distinguishing it from the sibling 'install_helm_chart' which is for new installations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.